MiguelJRM95/wheel_of_fortune/src/docs/todo/Stand-up.md

 ##### In this document you will see the diferent todo's
 ##### as well what that day it's been achieved and what problems have been appeared

-**Please, in case you continue with the project please write down the todo and info of that session**
+**Please, in case you continue with the project write down the todo and info of that session**

 1. Day 1: